Low Desert Arizona Garden in February

 - Bare-root roses are in-stock at local nurseries – it’s a great time to plant roses.

-- Plant bare-root fruit trees this month.
+- Plant bare-root fruit trees and berries this month.
 Look for trees that have low chill hours (less than 400), mature early, and self-pollinate.
 This publication from the University of Arizona Extension Office has a list of deciduous fruit and nut trees that do well in the low desert of Arizona.

 - Wait until mid-to-late February to plant frost-sensitive plants such as lantana and hibiscus.